deeztek/Hermes-Secure-Email-Gateway/README.md

 Hermes Secure Email Gateway is a Free Open Source Ubuntu 18.04 Server based Email Gateway that provides Spam, Virus and Malware protection, full in-transit and at-rest email encryption as well as email archiving.
 It features the latest email authentication techniques such as SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail) and DMARC (Domain-based Message Authentication, Reporting and Conformance) in order to combat email spoofing, phishing, scams, email compromise attacks and spam.

-Hermes Secure Email Gateway combines Open Source technologies such as Postfix, Apache SpamAssassin, ClamAV, Amavisd-new and CipherMail under one unified web based Web GUI for easy administration and management of your incoming and ougoing email for your organization.
+Hermes Secure Email Gateway combines Open Source technologies such as Postfix, Apache SpamAssassin, ClamAV, amavisd-new and CipherMail under one unified web based Web GUI for easy administration and management of your organization's incoming and outgoing email.

 It can be deployed to protect your in-house email solution as well as cloud email solutions such as Google Mail and Microsoft Office 365.